 Protecting our streams

 We are working with the Wyoming Game and Fish Department to keep Trapper Creek pristine by fencing off sections from livestock and horses.
-Cows are especially notorious for “parking” themselves on the banks of rivers and streams, destroying trout habitat.
-This initiative, which includes fencing off 35 feet of Trapper Creek, with our next step to plant indigenous shrubs and trees along the creek has been welcomed by our fly-fishing partners.
+Cows are especially notorious for “parking” themselves on the banks of rivers and streams and destroying trout habitat.
+This initiative includes fencing off 35 feet of Trapper Creek.
+Our next step is planting indigenous shrubs and trees along the creek to protect the banks.
 We are also working on selectively placing big boulders in the stream to create rapids and improve hatching areas in the creek.

 Weeds and Russian Olive Project

 Over the years, certain shrubs and plants, not indigenous to the area, have invaded, thus crowding out the native plants.
 The Russian olive tree was introduced in this area generations ago, but has now become a pest and is listed as a weed.
-We have worked hard to limit the impact of the Russian olives and have started to plant plenty of other native species.
+We have worked hard to limit the impact of the Russian olives and have started to plant many other native species of trees and shrubs.

 We encourage people fishing on the property to use barbless hooks and we only allow catch and release fishing.
 We teach our guests the technique of releasing a fish in such a way that the fish can survive and continue to thrive.
-Our fly-fishing partners are great environmentalists with an eye on the long term use and benefit of streams, creeks and lakes.
-The will be happy to share their knowledge and how it impacts the environment with you.
+Our fly-fishing guide is an environmentalist with an eye on the long term use and benefit of streams, creeks and lakes.
+He will be happy to share his knowledge and how it impacts the environment with you.

 Environmental cleaning products

-We are constantly experimenting with new cleaning products that are both environmentally friendly and healthier for our staff to us.
+We are constantly experimenting with new cleaning products that are both environmentally friendly and healthier for our staff.

 Renovating, recycling and building with reclaimed logs, wood, etc.

-With part of our family coming from Europe, they also brought the respect and knowledge to remodel, renovate making use of reclaimed timbers, logs and other building materials.
+With part of our family coming from Europe, they brought the respect and knowledge to remodel and renovate using reclaimed timbers, logs and other building materials.